sabina-gregusova/python-interview/README.md

 1. Send a `GET` request to `/users` to view all existing users

-   - Use your preferred tool: `curl`, Postman, or a Python script with `requests`
+   - Use your preferred tool: `curl`, Postman, Python script with `requests` or something else entirely.
    - Review the response to understand the user data structure

 1. Send a `POST` request to `/users` to create a new user